Accelerate your innovation with in-kind services and execution support.

 - Clinical Testing

 - Product Requirements Definition

 Pilot Project Grants provide targeted non-diluted capital injections that give financial support for discretionary product development needs.
-TREAT funding awards are typically range between $5,000 – $25,000 per project.
+TREAT funding awards range between $5,000 – $25,000 per project.

 Due to the diversity and complexity of submitted device development proposals, TREAT has instituted a two-phase application procedure.
 After creating a TREAT account, those interested in seeking TREAT assistance are required to submit an Abstract.
 The abstracts are reviewed by the TREAT Leadership Team on a revolving basis throughout each year to determine if the product falls within TREAT’s expertise and mission.
 If selected, applicants will be invited to submit a Pilot Grant Application.
 The invited Pilot Grant Applications are reviewed by a committee of experts within the TREAT community on a triannual basis and assessed for: